What is a vCard? (And Why It's Being Replaced)

 Getting Started

-Ready to ditch paper business cards?
 Create your free digital business card with vCard Garden.
-You'll get a custom link, QR code, and the ability to update your info whenever you need to.
+You’ll get a custom link, QR code, photo-embedded contact file, and the ability to update your info whenever you need to.